mouseless/baked/unreleased.md

 ## Breaking Changes

+- Entity and rich transient domain objects are now rendered ID objects instead of ID strings in API endpoints
+  - E.g., for a method like `public void Sample(Entity entity)`;
+    - Request object was `{ "entityId": "..." }`,
+    - Now it has become `{ "entity": { "id": "..." } }`
 - `AutoMapOrmFeature` no longer configures `Id` properties and foreign keys
 - `Id` property type is now changed from `System.Guid` to `Baked.Business.Id`
   ```csharp